 2013 Ford Explorer Review

-Reviewers say the 2013 Ford Explorer’s cabin may be good-looking, but they say its technology may be confusing and its second and third rows aren’t the most comfortable.
+Auto writers say the Ford Explorer’s cabin may be good-looking, but they say its technology may be confusing and its second and third rows aren’t the most comfortable.
 There are lots of complaints about the MyFord Touch infotainment controls, with many test drivers saying the system is confusing and doesn’t always work.
 Although the SUV’s front row is roomy, reviewers say its second row may not offer enough legroom for adults, and a few testers think the third row is more cramped than some rivals.

 - "With solid on-road dynamics, decent fuel efficiency and an accommodating, high-class cabin, the 2013 Ford Explorer is a top pick for a large crossover SUV.” -- Edmunds